Home pregnancy tests are typically accurate. However, in some instances, a test may produce a false-positive result.

 - kidney disease or urinary tract infections

-Phantom hCG occurs when certain antibodies bind with the molecules in the pregnancy testing kit that are used to detect hCG.
-The interaction causes the testing kit to signal that hCG levels are higher than they actually are.
+Phantom hCG occurs when certain antibodies bind with the molecules in the pregnancy testing kit.
+The interaction causes the testing kit to signal that hCG levels are higher than they are.

-Not using the test the proper way or checking the results later than the recommended time can lead to false-positive results.
+Not using the test as advised or checking the results later than the recommended time can lead to false-positive results.

 If someone has a positive pregnancy test, it is important to notify their doctor, as they will need further evaluation and testing to confirm and monitor their pregnancy.